 Timeline for Filing a Sports-Related Concussion Claim in Cleveland

 If you need to file a lawsuit for a sports-related concussion, Ohio law limits the amount of time you have to do so.
 I want to make sure you get your claim filed on time.
-Under Ohio law, most brain injury lawsuits need to get filed within two years from the date of the injury.
+Under Ohio law, brain injury lawsuits need to be filed within two years from the date of the injury.

-Contact a Cleveland Concussion Lawyer for Help
+Contact Me – Your Cleveland Concussion Lawyer for Help

 As an experienced Cleveland catastrophic injury lawyer, I know how devastating a concussion or another type of traumatic brain injury can be.
 I also know that multiple concussions can result in life-long injuries for athletes, and I want to make sure we hold the responsible parties accountable.